-- 1.1 The College fully recognises its duty toward safeguarding and child protecting the welfare of children under Section 175 of the Education Act 2002, and the safeguarding of vulnerable adults. - 1.2 The aim of this policy is to establish a 'whole College approach' to Safeguarding Children and vulnerable adults, in order to: - Safeguard: Provide a safe learning environment and a system of support that protects children and young people from maltreatment, impairment of their health and wellbeing and promotes the best outcomes. - Child Protection: Identify children and vulnerable adults who are suffering or are likely to suffer significant harm and ensure appropriate action to preserve their safety both at home and at College - 1.3 This policy has been written with reference to Wigan Safeguarding Children Board and the guidance contained in the following key documents: - 'Keeping Children Safe in Education' (Department for Education Sept 2016) - 'What to do if you're worried a child is being abused' (Advice for Practitioners, 2015) - Guidance for Safe Working Practice for the protection of Children and Staff in Education Settings' (available on the DfE website) - Wigan Safeguarding Children Board Procedures (www.wigan.gov.uk/WSCB/index.aspx) - 'Working Together to Safeguard Children' (March 2015) - Guidance for working with adults and Children/Young People who are vulnerable to the messages of violent extremism' Wigan PVE Policy updated Jan 2017 (1) - 1.4 This policy should be viewed alongside the following: - Guidance for Safer Working Practice with Learners - Equality & Diversity Policy - Anti-Bullying Policy - Student e-mail and Internet use procedure - E safety guidance for students - Health & Safety Policy - Whistleblowing Policy - Social Networking Guidance (Staff) - Safeguarding Vulnerable Adults Policy - Venue for Hire and Estates Policy - Wigan and Leigh College Prevent strategy or an expression of concern about abuse, could be made to any member of staff, not just those with a teaching or welfare-related role.
-Similarly, any member of staff may observe or suspect an incident of abuse.
+- 1.1 The College fully recognises its duty toward safeguarding and child protecting the welfare of children under Section 175 of the Education Act 2002, and the safeguarding of vulnerable adults. - 1.2 The aim of this policy is to establish a 'whole College approach' to Safeguarding Children and vulnerable adults, in order to: - Safeguard: Provide a safe learning environment and a system of support that protects children and young people from maltreatment, impairment of their health and wellbeing and promotes the best outcomes. - Child Protection: Identify children and vulnerable adults who are suffering or are likely to suffer significant harm and ensure appropriate action to preserve their safety both at home and at College - 1.3 This policy has been written with reference to Wigan Safeguarding Children Board and the guidance contained in the following key documents: - 'Keeping Children Safe in Education' (Department for Education Sept 2016) - 'What to do if you're worried a child is being abused' (Advice for Practitioners, 2015) - 'Guidance for Safe Working Practice for the protection of Children and Staff in Education Settings' (available on the DfE website) - Wigan Safeguarding Children Board Procedures (www.wigan.gov.uk/WSCB/index.aspx) - Working Together to Safeguard Children' (March 2015) - 'Guidance for working with adults and Children/Young People who are vulnerable to the messages of violent extremism' Wigan PVE Policy updated Jan 2017 (1) - 'Sexual Violence and Sexual Harassment between children in schools and Colleges' (December 2017) - 1.4 This policy should be viewed alongside the following: - Guidance for Safer Working Practice with Learners - Equality & Diversity Policy - Anti-Bullying Policy - Student e-mail and Internet use procedure - E safety guidance for students - Health & Safety Policy - Whistleblowing Policy - Social Networking Guidance (Staff) - Safeguarding Vulnerable Adults Policy - Venue for Hire and Estates Policy - Wigan and Leigh College Prevent strategy - 2 SCOPE